jordanhasgul/idmint/README.md

 ## Overview

-`idmint` is a Go module for minting unique, time-sortable IDs in a distributed system without coordination between nodes.
+`idmint` is a Go module for minting unique, time-sortable, IDs in a distributed system without coordination between nodes.
 It is fully compatible with the [encoding/json](https://pkg.go.dev/encoding/json) package within the Go standard library, implementing the `json.Marshaler` and `json.Unmarshaler` interfaces for seamless integration into APIs.